alan-turing-institute/Python-quality-tools/pre-commit/README.md

 We probably want to run Pre-Commit in an Action in case devs forget to run pre-commit install.
 We could use [pre-commit/action](https://github.com/pre-commit/action) but it is deprecated and recommends [pre-commit.ci](https://pre-commit.com/).
 Instead of either of those, we'll write a simple shell equivalent.

+## How do we cache dependencies between runs?

+You'll notice that the majority of time is spent installing hooks.
+It is often the case that setup takes longer than we would like.
+We can cache things that do not frequently change between runs.